Top tips for safe home cooking #Cook4kids #Cook4carers

 - Click here for an example "pre-listing"

-- You can write "reserved for kids with a free school meal plan" and check the profile of anyone requesting food from you.
+- You can write "reserved for kids with a free school meal plan" or "reserved for those working in healthcare" and check the profile of anyone requesting food from you

 - You can even bulk cook and freeze portions in advance